mackieks/MaplePad/README.md

 ![image](https://user-images.githubusercontent.com/49252894/211163284-d4100301-11ad-459c-8d29-5afbde9b49f5.png)

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 Share — copy and redistribute the material in any medium or format <br />
-Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+Adapt — remix, transform, and build upon the material for any purpose, even commercially. <br />
+Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made. <br />

 MaplePad is forked from [Charlie Cole's Pop'n Music Controller.](https://github.com/charcole/Dreamcast-PopnMusic)